 Pathological Obsession (violence, murder, suicide)

 The most severe consequences of love addiction can lead to the horrific stalking and violence episodes often portrayed in the news… murder and/or suicide— which I believe comes from the agony of love withdrawal.
-There is not a month that goes by that a story in the news isn‘t reported about a seriously pathological obsessive lover who murders their male or female lover usually because a real or threatened separation or break up.
+There is not a month that goes by that a story in the news isn‘t reported about a seriously pathological obsessive lover who murders their male or female lover usually because of a real or threatened separation or breakup.

 Research has come to a primary conclusion on obsessive homicide… that some of these individuals are motivated by a mood of deep despair because of a partner ending a relationship- creating in their mind rage, and the desire to seek revenge or destroy another person, even at the cost of self-destruction.

-I believe true incidences like these occur as result of Obsessive entanglement of Love and Addiction— leading to severe and painful withdrawal experiences by the partner who commits such horrifying acts.
-Instead of seeking help, they make a decision to cross the most dangerous line- they take their pain to the level of believing they will find relief through revengeful violent acts of the partner who they feel abandoned, rejected, and ‗betrayed‘ them; which are common feelings of love addiction withdrawal.
+I believe true incidences like these occur as a result of Obsessive entanglement of Love and Addiction— leading to severe and painful withdrawal experiences by the partner who commits such horrifying acts.
+Instead of seeking help, they make a decision to cross the most dangerous line- they take their pain to the level of believing they will find relief through revengeful violent acts of the partner who they feel abandoned, rejected, and betrayed‘ them; which are common feelings of love addiction withdrawal.